ef-gy/fortuned/README.md

 of the regular one, just change the URLs below accordingly.
 This means your `curl` programme needs to be set up for Tor access, of course.

+Otherwise, you can play along at home with this JSFiddle:

+<script async src="//jsfiddle.net/jyujin/t87whwjr/62/embed/js,html,css,result/dark/"></script>

 ### GET /fortune

 The `/fortune` endpoint looks up a random fortune cookie and returns it as the